 July 2019 marked another turning point though as Facebook closed all groups that were publicly selling whisky online.
 Just like eBay, this was to ensure they complied with the Licensing Act 2003 and to stop the illegal sale of alcohol.
 Following the closure of these groups there was uproar in the whisky community, but when you consider the penalties for selling alcohol without a license are greater than those for selling stolen goods you can soon see why Facebook had to act.

-Summary: you cannot sell whisky on Facebook and are liable to prosecution if caught.
+Summary: you cannot sell whisky on Facebook or ebay and are liable to prosecution if caught.

 With the rise in the value of single malt, there have been greater instances of fraud in the market.